ismailfaruqi/tech-choices/README.md

 ### 1. Data Center: No one

-So far I have NOT found working on a data center in Indonesia that is satisfying.
+So far I have not found working on a data center in Indonesia that is satisfying.
 I only worked on 2 data centers in Indonesia, which are Biznet Midplaza and Biznet Technovillage.
 Biznet Midplaza has great connectivity from ISP, but the power source only comes from one grid.
 Biznet Technovillage have great location and expansion, as well as belong to Tier 3.
 But the ISP choice is limited.
+They also had several big downtimes in 2017 and 2018 that troubled their customer big time.

-### 2. ISP: Biznet
+### 2. ISP: CBN

-I can however, vouch on Biznet as an ISP.
-They have great support and team, and provides many connectivity.
-They are excellent both as Internet and WAN connectivity provider.
+For now, CBN is my favorite ISP in Indonesia.
+I think they are the most reliable ISP, although my experience is limited on international link only.
+Biznet sits on the second place for me.
+My team have worked with Lintasarta, Telkom, ICON+, and so far CBN stands out for reliability and Biznet from support side.

 ### 3. Rack: APC